menicosia/clickpoint/README.md

 We need feedback from users, but that's very hard to get.
 Many users are too lazy or passive to bother filling out a survey.
 In fact, many are reticent to do so for a variety of reasons, including fear of 'going on the record.'

-One solution is to implement the lower-bound of data gathering: by supplying a simple choice of images ([:thumbsup:](http://clickpoint.cfapps.io/click/clickpoint-readme?thumbsup) / [:thumbsdown:](http://clickpoint.cfapps.io/click/clickpoint-readme?thumbsdown), we can anonymously collect data from users by simply having them click an image.
+Unlike web-based surveys, Clickpoint implements the lower-bound of data gathering: by supplying a simple choice of images ([:thumbsup:](http://clickpoint.cfapps.io/click/clickpoint-readme?thumbsup) / [:thumbsdown:](http://clickpoint.cfapps.io/click/clickpoint-readme?thumbsdown)), users can easily and anonymously give feedback directly from their browser, email client, or messaging app.
+They just click an image.
+Even if they immediately close the subsequent browser window, they've contributed.

 Clickpoint, then, is a small webservice designed to accept connections from arbitrary sources, record as much as possible, and forward them on to an ultimate destination.